bitovi/academy/src/react/7-stateful-hooks.md

 };
 ```

+In the code above we do a couple things:

 * Get refs for the parent and the map instance
-* Pass the parent ref to the element
+* Pass the parent ref to the `div` JSX element
-* Working inside a useEffect so we have access to parent.current
-* Set the current map value
+* Working inside a useEffect so we have access to parent.current, set the current map value

 ## Exercise